Pull out all the stops: Textual analysis via punctuation sequences: Data and methodology

 \subsection{Data set}

-We use the API functionality of Project Gutenberg~\cite{Gutenberg1971} to obtain our document corpus and the natural-language-processing (NLP) library {\sc spaCy}~\cite{spacy2017} to extract an ordered punctuation sequence from each document.
-Using data from Project Gutenberg requires various filtering and cleaning steps before it is possible to meaningfully perform statistical analysis~\cite{Gerlach2018}.
+We use the API functionality of Project Gutenberg~\cite{Gutenberg1971} to obtain our document corpus and the natural-language-processing (NLP) library {\sc spaCy}~\cite{spacy2017} to extract a punctuation sequence from each document.\footnote{Many abbreviations, such as ``Dr.'' and ``Mr.'', are treated as words in {\sc spaCy}.
+Therefore, {\sc spaCy} does not count the periods in them as punctuation marks.} Using data from Project Gutenberg requires several filtering and cleaning steps before it is meaningful to perform statistical analysis~\cite{Gerlach2018}.
 We describe our steps below.